iamdevonbutler/mongorules/README.md

 The 'trim' and 'lowercase' properties accept a Boolean and can only be set on Strings.

 ### The 'transform' property
-The custom transform handler accepts one parameter, the field value, and should return the manupliated value.
+The custom transform handler accepts two parameters, the field value, and the field schema, and should return the manupliated value.
 The function is executed after the standard transformation properties.

 The values passed to the `transform` function for each data structure mimic the values passed to the `validation` function.